 Our programs and services are designed to achieve multiple objectives based on data.
 For decades, Pacific Islander (PI) students have struggled academically.
 Although, the mission of the Voices of Pacific Island Nations (VOPIN) is to close the academic and opportunity gaps for PI students, their struggles are more than just academic achievement.
 According to the OSPI, 68% of PI students qualified for "free and reduced" lunch, and 8% are homeless relative to their student total enrollment of (1%) one percent.
 The Seattle Public Schools reported that 44% of PI students are not living with both parents.
-Studies has suggested that there is direct correlation between poverty and poor academic achievements.
+Studies have suggested that there is a direct correlation between poverty and poor academic achievements.

-The VOPIN is committed to provide culturally responsive programs and services and to build stronger relationships and be the bridge between our schools, students, families and communities.
+The VOPIN is committed to provide culturally responsive programs and services and to build stronger relationships and be the bridge between our schools, students, families, and communities.